 Anemia can be debilitating for some individuals, and can be the cause of other serious health conditions.
 With all these complications, it is no surprise someone might wonder if they can get life insurance with anemia.

-It is common for anemic people to qualify for life insurance.
-Although the application process is not as easy and straightforward as it is for someone without anemia, life insurance underwriters will not deny your application just based on your anemic condition.
+It is common for people with anemia to qualify for life insurance.
+Although the application process is not as easy and straightforward as it is for someone without anemia, life insurance underwriters generally will not deny your application just based on your anemic condition.

-We work with many different life insurance companies, so we know the ins and outs of the application process, and which companies offer the best rates.
+We show you the ins and outs of the application process, so you can find the companies that offer the best rates.

 Anemia does not have one simple cause.
 Some people are anemic because their bodies do not produce enough red blood cells.
-These people might be genetically prone to this because anemia runs in their families.
-Other people cannot produce enough red blood cells for any number of reasons, including poor diet, pregnancy, abnormal hormone levels, or due to other health conditions.
+These people might be genetically prone because anemia runs in their families.
+Other people cannot produce enough red blood cells for any number of reasons, including poor diet, pregnancy, abnormal hormone levels, or other health conditions.

 Aplastic anemia is a type of anemia in which the body stops producing red blood cells altogether.
 This type of anemia can be very serious, possibly leading to death, so it should come as no surprise it can be a big red flag to a life insurance company.